rhymeyang/Se/docs/308B/BusinessResilience.md

 Local emergency response authorities may recommend other supplies be kept at a work location as well.

-- **Communications**
-  - Communications within organizations, as well as with customers, suppliers, partners, shareholders, regulators, and others, is vital under normal business conditions.
+**Communications**<br/>Communications within organizations, as well as with customers, suppliers, partners, shareholders, regulators, and others, is vital under normal business conditions.
 During a disaster and subsequent recovery and restoration operations, such communications are more important than ever, while many of the usual means for communications may be impaired.

 Disaster response procedures need to include a call tree.
 This is a method where the first personnel involved in a disaster begin notifying others in the organization, informing them of the developing disaster and enlisting their assistance.
 Just as the branches of a tree originate at the trunk and are repeatedly subdivided, a call tree is most effective when each person in the tree can make just a few phone calls.
 Not only will the notification of important personnel proceed more quickly, but each person will not be overburdened with many calls.